VFPX/Win32API/samples/sample_576.md

 ## Before you begin:
 Special Folders are folders which are presented to the user through an interface as an abstract concept, instead of an absolute folder path.

-As of Windows Vista, those folders are referenced by a new set of GUID values called <a href="http://msdn.microsoft.com/en-us/library/bb776911(v=vs.85).aspx">Known Folder IDs</a>, replacing  the older system of referring to standard folders by a CSIDL value.[Known Folder IDs](sample_000.md)
+As of Windows Vista, those folders are referenced by a new set of GUID values called [Known Folder IDs](http://msdn.microsoft.com/en-us/library/bb776911(v=vs.85).aspx), replacing  the older system of referring to standard folders by a CSIDL value.

 ![](../images/windowsknownfolders.png)